 My journey to get the best experience of listening to music began many years ago, when I was still a teenager.
 That was when I first dipped my toes into the waters of HiFi.
 Using the wages from the first couple of years of summer jobs, I invested in a Quad 33 pre-amp and a Quad 303 power amp, coupled with a pair of modest KEF speakers, Goldring Lenco turntable and Shure pickup.
 The resulting sound was a revelation when compared with my parent’s radiogram that squatted in the lounge of our family home.

 Over the course of the years I’ve been through several upgrades all of the components, and moved from vinyl to CD (yes, yes, I know many audiophiles will be frowning).
 There have been some constants over the years as well: I’ve stuck with Quad equipment.
-In 1976 I upgraded to a Quad 44 pre-amp and Quad 405 power amp, and invested in a pair of Quad Electrostatic Loudspeakers.
-Forty years later, they are still going strong and continue to give me much listening pleasure.
+In 1976 I invested in a pair of Quad Electrostatic Loudspeakers, and in 1981 upgraded the amplifiers to a Quad 44 pre-amp and Quad 405 power amp.
+Today they are still going strong and continue to give me much listening pleasure.

 The journey with Home Cinema only began in 2008, when I assembled our first flatscreen TV, a Bluray player, a Denon AVR, and eight B&W loudspeakers for our first Home Cinema system.
 This worked pretty well, but there were niggles.
 A couple of years later, these niggles grew in importance to the point where I decided to replace the Bluray player with an HTPC.
 So I built my first HTPC, and coupled it to my Windows Home Server, which by this time was holding the contents of our CD, DVD and Bluray discs.